Accepting the Birth Story You Get (and my Birth Stories)

 Third Baby

-My third labor was by far the longest, though it wasn’t intense at all for much of the time.
+My third labor was by far the longest birth process, though it wasn’t intense at all for much of the time.
 I felt like I was at a place in life where I could handle the longer labor, like I wouldn’t have been able to with my second.
-We were blest with another healthy daughter.
+We were blessed with another healthy little girl after many hours of labor.

 Fourth Baby

 My fourth pregnancy was by far my easiest, so much so that I thought I would have another miscarriage.
 Everything went well.
 But one day towards the end I woke up in the middle of the night to pain and a contracted stomach.
 Long story short, through several miracles, we got to the hospital just in time.
-They discovered a very low heartrate for the baby.
+They discovered a very low heart rate for the baby.
 I was rushed off to an emergency C-section where there wasn’t enough time for an epidural so they just knocked me out with anesthesia.
-We nearly lost our first son, but we are grateful God allowed us to keep him.
-He was in intermediate care for three days, and I needed a couple of blood transfusions as I had placental abruption, which would have taken my life too without a C-section.
+We nearly lost our first son, but we are grateful God allowed us to keep him that early Monday morning when things worked out just right.
+He was in intermediate care for three days, and I needed a couple of blood transfusions as I had a placental abruption, which would have taken my life too without a C-section.
 After three days we could go home.
-Recovery felt tough after having three natural births, but I was simply grateful for the miracle of having a son who ended up healthy, and for all the help we were given.
+Recovery felt tough after having three natural births, but I was simply grateful for the miracle of the birth of my son who ended up healthy, and for all the help we were given.

 Processing Your Birth Story